oracle-livelabs/developer/python-flask-web-application-with-ords-apis/workshop/lab-4-bootstrap-and-javascript-primer/bootstrap-and-javascript-primer.md

-# Bootstrap and JavaScript primer
+# Lab 4: A Bootstrap and JavaScript primer

 ## Introduction